Alora Bopray

 Learn More

-NuCore, also known as Floor & Decor’s in-house brand of luxury vinyl plank (LVP), is a type of rigid core flooring engineered to give the planks added stability and durability.
-Their planks offer an authentic look and texture of wood or stone at a fraction of the cost.
+NuCore, also known as Floor & Decor’s in-house brand of luxury vinyl plank flooring (LVP), is a type of rigid core flooring engineered to give the planks added stability and durability.
+Their planks offer an authentic look and texture of real wood or stone at a fraction of the cost.

 With a wide range of vinyl floor options available, you might be wondering whether NuCore Vinyl flooring would be a good choice compared to other LVP brands.